Using the site FAQs

 If you feel you’re in crisis and need someone to help you right now, you can find some different services HERE

-What happens if I don't get on with my counsellor or therapist?
+What happens if I don't get on with my worker?

 This might happen.
 If you feel it very strongly the first time you chat it may be important for you to air this right away and ask whether you can have another counsellor or therapist from the service.

-We'd really encourage you to bring stuff like this up with your counsellor or therapist at any time you get concerned about it.
+We'd really encourage you to bring stuff like this up with your worker at any time you get concerned about it.